Fispit/BankPoll4Python/README.md

   * The winner of the election based on popular vote.

 * The Resulting data is given out in the form of:

 ![PyPoll](PyPoll.png)

 * In addition, the final script will print a text file with the results of the terminal.

+Folder structure of the Project is as follows:

+*test
+**test2